networkservicemesh/deployments-k8s/examples/nsm_consul/README.md

 # NSM + Consul interdomain example over kind clusters

-This example show how Consul can be used over nsm
+This example shows how Consul can be used over NSM.

 ## Requires